algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 Create a new blend: The Cellar Master or another authorized user can create a new blend by selecting the desired wines from the available inventory and specifying their proportions.
 The software should ensure that the selected tanks are completely full and not in contact with oxygen.

-Modify an existing blend: The Cellar Master can modify an existing blend by adjusting the proportions of the wines used.
-The software should ensure that the modified tanks are completely full and not in contact with oxygen.

 View inventory: The authorized users can view the current inventory of available wines in the tanks, including their quantities and properties such as grape variety, age, and origin.

 View blend history: The authorized users can view the history of the blends created, including their formulas, proportions, and dates.